alice-i-cecile/rust-variadics-background/src/use-cases/functions-over-iterators.md

 ## Workarounds

-How do they currently work around the lack of this feature?
+In real code bases that exist today, how do users currently work around the lack of this feature?

-## Concrete applications

-In real code bases that exist today, where would this feature be used?

-## Benefits
+Compare snippets of code before and after.

 Why would this feature make things better?